Paagalpan: Synopsis

 Aarti Agarwal and Karan Nath star as Roma Pinto and Sameer Malhotra.
 Roma Pinto, a beautiful young teenager, is the pride and joy of her five doting brothers, Arun, Jack, Sunny, Harry and Bunty.

 Roma falls in love with the dashing and wealthy Sameer Malhotra, the heir to his father's millions.
-Although her brothers are initially opposed, she soon wins them over, only for matters to take a turn for the worse when one of Sameer's father's ships sinks, killing people from Roma's home town.
+Although her brothers are initially opposed, he wins them over, only for matters to take a turn for the worse when one of Sameer's father's ships sink, killing people from Roma's home town.

 One of her brothers finds out about this, but is killed by the police and with Roma's family blaming Sameer for this death, the two young lovers are forced to elope.